 As part of the 'What's a Hill Worth?' project, the Pendle Hill Landscape Partnership hosted a webinar at the recent Northern Real Farming Conference around preparing local farmers for changes to the way in which they are paid.
-The webinar shared research that has been carried out by consultants Natural Capital Solutions, allowing Pendle Hill Farmers to assess their current business models.
-The research was based around a hypothetical case study, allowing the farmers to see the principles in action.

 As we head into new national restrictions from 5th November, our over-riding priority is for both visitors and the residents of the Forest of Bowland to remain safe; and to ensure we don’t place undue pressure on public highways, emergency services or key workers.